mostafazhrn/manifold_mikhail_bot/README.md

 If everything is okay, you’ll see:

 === All checks completed successfully. ===
-ZIZO Bot uses a local LLM via Ollama, pointing to:
+The Bot uses a local LLM via Ollama, pointing to:

 If Ollama is not installed or not running, download and configure it using the steps below.

 🪟 Windows Installation

 1️⃣ Install Ollama

 Download and install from: